This week’s guest blog is from Eva Van Strijp.

 Paula’s other daughter, Emily, was in a Dennis Browne Bar from 3 to 6 months.
 “Nappies were trickier with her as the gap between her bottom and the bar was smaller so only very trim all-in-one or all-in-two nappies fit but as she got bigger it got easier.”

-Eva Van Strijp is a founding member of the ANA and owner of Seedling Baby.
-When Eva is not hanging out with six children or running a business, she’s eating chocolate, re-learning classical guitar or creating awesome resources for parents.
+Eva Van Strijp is a mother of six, founding member of the Australian Nappy Association and creator of Seedling Baby.
+When Eva isn’t hanging out with her family or running a business, she’s eating chocolate, listening to podcasts or tending her veggie patch.